Second French Empire: Coup of 1851

 On 2 December 1851, Louis-Napoléon Bonaparte, who had been elected President of the Republic in 1848, staged a coup d'état by dissolving the National Assembly without having the constitutional right to do so.
-He thus became sole ruler of France, and re-established universal suffrage, previously abolished by the Assembly.
+He thus became sole ruler of France, and re-established universal male suffrage, previously abolished by the Assembly.
 His decisions were popularly endorsed by a referendum later that month that attracted 92 percent support.

 At that same referendum, a new constitution was approved.
 Formally enacted in January 1852, the new document made Louis-Napoléon president for 10 years, with no restrictions on re-election.
 It concentrated virtually all governing power in his hands.
 However, Louis-Napoléon was not content with merely being an authoritarian president.
 Almost as soon as he signed the new document into law, he set about restoring the empire.
 In response to officially inspired requests for the return of the empire, the Senate scheduled a second referendum in November, which passed with 97 percent support.
 As with the December 1851 referendum, most of the "yes" votes were manufactured out of thin air.

 The empire was formally re-established by the Senate on 2 December 1852, and the Prince-President became "Napoléon III, Emperor of the French".
 The constitution had already concentrated so much power in his hands that the only substantive changes were to replace the word "president" with the word "emperor" and to make the post hereditary.
 The popular referendum became a distinct sign of Bonapartism, which Charles de Gaulle would later use.